Meet the team that is helping social workers, police officers, and other public servants connect people in need with the services they need.

 Michael Kehoe is the Board Chair and Executive Director of Johego.
 In these capacities, he is responsible for implementing strategic objectives developed by the Board of Directors.

 While working on a water and sanitation assessment in Sierra Leone, Michael became interested in how to more effectively coordinate the efforts of individuals and organizations working in the public interest.
-By founding Johego, he hopes to improve social service delivery throughout the United States, using big data and mobile technology to streamline the collection, curation, and delivery of information concerning the availability and quality of public resources.
+By founding Johego, he hopes to streamline the collection, curation, and delivery of information concerning the availability and quality of social and medical services throughout the United States.

 In his free time, Michael enjoys exploring St. Louis, meeting new people, and reading as much as he can.